 - Be proactive.
 Before allowing pressure to build to a distressing level in your life, have a plan ready to call in support.
 Particularly during the hectic holiday season, one person can never handle everything all alone.
 Having help with meals, housekeeping, errand-running, etc. for your elderly loved one can ease a great deal of stress.
 Often friends and relatives would love to help, but are unclear about what’s needed.

-Contact us any time at 314-432-4312 for a free in-home meeting to discover how we can make your holiday with seniors more meaningful by serving as your loved one’s professional partner in care.
+Contact us any time at 314-432-4312 for a free in-home meeting to discover how we can make your holidays with seniors more meaningful by serving as your loved one’s professional partner in care.
 And from our family to yours, we wish you a happy holiday season and all of the best in the new year!